 (students are encouraged to play at home!)

-Homework: Students will have homework Tuesday, Wednesday, and Thursday night this week.
+Homework: Students will have homework Monday, Tuesday, Wednesday, and Thursday this week.

-Test: Students will be assessed on Thursday, January 19th.
+Test: Students will be assessed throughout the chapter.

-We are working on our Flat Stanley project this month.
+We are continuing to work on our Flat Stanley project this month.
 Students will be sending their Flat Stanleys to various places around the US, as well as the world!